-N. Vision Plans (Outline of Coverage)
+J. Limited Scope Vision Coverage (Outline of Coverage)

-An outline of coverage in the form prescribed below shall be issued in connection with vision plan policies and certificates.
+An outline of coverage in the form prescribed below shall be issued in connection with vision care policies and certificates.
 The items included in the outline of coverage must appear in the sequence prescribed:

+[COMPANY NAME]

+Limited Scope Vision Coverage

+The benefits in this [policy] [certificate] are limited.
+They are not intended to cover all expenses.

+OUTLINE OF COVERAGE

-(1) Read Your [Policy][Certificate] Carefully— This outline of coverage provides a very brief description of the important features of your policy.
-This is not the insurance contract and only the actual policy provisions will control.
-The policy itself sets forth in detail the rights and obligations of both you and your insurance company.
-It is, therefore, important that you READ YOUR[POLICY][CERTIFICATE] CAREFULLY!
+(1) Read your [policy][certificate] carefully.
+This outline of coverage briefly describes your coverage’s important features.
+It is not the insurance contract.
+The [policy] [certificate] itself details your rights and obligations and those of your insurance company.
+It is important that you read your [policy] [certificate] carefully!

+(2) Limited scope vision coverage pays benefits for vision benefits only.
+It is not intended to cover all vision expenses.
+Read your [policy] [certificate] carefully to understand what vision care it covers and any cost-sharing that may be your responsibility.

-(2) [A brief specific description of the benefits.]
+(3) [Brief, but clear and specific, description of the benefits.]

-(3) [A description of any policy provisions that exclude, eliminate, restrict, reduce, limit, delay or in any other manner operate to qualify payment of the benefits described in Paragraph (1) above.]
+(4) [A clear description of any provisions that exclude, eliminate, restrict, reduce, limit, delay or in any other manner operate to qualify payment of the benefits described in Paragraph (3) above.]

-(4) [A description of policy provisions respecting renewability or continuation of coverage, including age restrictions or any reservations of right to change premiums.]
+(5) [A clear description of provisions respecting renewability or continuation of coverage, including age restrictions or any reservations of right to change premiums.]

-Section 9.
-Requirements for Replacement of Individual Accident and Sickness Insurance
+Section 10.
+Requirements for Replacement of Individual Supplementary and Short-Term Health Insurance Coverage

-Drafting Note: Group supplemental health insurance is not addressed here because it is addressed in the Group Coverage Discontinuance and Replacement Model Regulation, which is applicable.
-States may also have other statutes or regulations that apply.

-A. An application form shall include a question designed to elicit information as to whether the insurance to be issued is intended to replace any other accident and sickness insurance presently in force.
+A. An application form shall include a question designed to elicit information as to whether the insurance to be issued is intended to replace any other supplementary or short-term health insurance subject to this regulation, as provided in Section 3A of this regulation, presently in force.
 A supplementary application or other form to be signed by the applicant containing the question may be used.

 B. Upon determining that a sale will involve replacement, an insurer, other than a direct response insurer, or its agent shall furnish the applicant, prior to issuance or delivery of the policy, the notice described in Subsection C below.
 The insurer shall retain a copy of the notice.
 A direct response insurer shall deliver to the applicant upon issuance of the policy, the notice described in Subsection D below.
-In no event, however, will the notices be required in the solicitation of the following types of policies: accident-only and single-premium nonrenewable policies.
+However, this notice is not required in the solicitation of accident-only policies or the replacement of single-premium nonrenewable policies.

 C. The notice required by Subsection B above for an insurer, other than a direct response insurer, shall provide, in substantially the following form:

-NOTICE TO APPLICANT REGARDING REPLACEMENT

-OF ACCIDENT AND SICKNESS INSURANCE
+Notice to Applicant About Replacement of [Supplementary] [Short-Term] Health Insurance

-According to [your application] [information you have furnished], you intend to lapse or otherwise terminate existing accident and sickness insurance and replace it with a policy to be issued by [insert company name] Insurance Company.
-For your own information and protection, you should be aware of and seriously consider certain factors that may affect the insurance protection available to you under the new policy.
+According to [your application] [information you have provided], you intend to lapse or otherwise end the supplementary or short-term health insurance you have now and replace it with a policy the [insert company name] Insurance Company will issue.
+For your own protection, you should know how replacing your policy with a new one might affect your coverage.

-(1) Health conditions which you may presently have, (preexisting conditions) may not be immediately or fully covered under the new policy.
-This could result in denial or delay of a claim for benefits present under the new policy, whereas a similar claim might have been payable under your present policy .
+(1) A new policy might not pay claims that the policy you have now would pay.
+A new policy might not cover health conditions that you might have now (preexisting conditions) or might not cover them right away.
+A new policy might cover some but not all the costs related to treating preexisting conditions.

 Drafting Note: This subsection may be modified if preexisting conditions are covered under the new policy.

-(2) You may wish to secure the advice of your present insurer or its agent regarding the proposed replacement of your present policy.
-This is not only your right, but it is also in your best interests to make sure you understand all the relevant factors involved in replacing your present coverage.
+(2) Talk with your current insurance agent or company representative about replacing your policy.
+It is in your best interest to be sure you understand how replacing your policy could affect your future coverage.